 13. Mount Rainier National Park

 Mount Rainier is the perfect photo shoot location any time of year.
 Expect to see snow until July, and be prepared for possible rain no matter the season.
-July and August are the sunniest months to visit, but they’re also the most crowded so schedule your shoot for sunset when the light is beautiful and the crowds lessen.
+July and August are the sunniest months to visit, but they’re also the most crowded so schedule your shoot for sunrise or sunset when the light is beautiful and the crowds lessen.

 14. Eastern Washington Desert